-The handstand is a test of balance, coordination and upper body strength – used regularly, the handstand is a fundamental skill needed, and it needs a lot of practice too!
+The handstand is the perfect test of balance, coordination and upper body strength ane if used regularly, the handstand is a fundamental skill.
+However, it needs a lot of practice to perfect!

-Lots of people new to training programmes can find it hard to get used to, the idea of throwing your body upside down didn’t appeal to me very much in the beginning either!
-However, once you nail your handstands, you feel a whole new level of control over your body, and in a way a deeper understanding of it, and of how we use our muscles to control ourselves in movement.
+Lots of people both regulars and those who are new to training programmes can find it hard to get used to or master.
+The idea of throwing your body upside down doesn’t always appeal to many at the beginning, however, once you nail your handstands, you feel a whole new level of control over your body, and, in a way, a deeper understanding of it, and the muscles used to control yourself in movement.

 Mastering the Handstand

 Mastering the handstand will then mean you can move on to learning the handstand push-ups and then the handstand walks, two exercises often used mostly in Metcon and cross-training.

 To be able to do good handstands and movements from this, you need to have good shoulder mobility.